Axion condensates in neutron stars and radial oscillation modes: Introduction

 As part of the ongoing efforts to constrain the axion hypothesis, in this paper we explore the effects of the axion condensate on the oscillation modes of NSs.
 Normal modes are an essential tool for probing NS interiors and can potentially offer abundant information about the largely unknown dense nuclear matter equation of state (EOS; see, e.g., \cite{McDermott_1988,Andersson_1998,Kokkotas_1999,Ferrari_2003,Benhar_2004,Doneva_2013,Suvorov_2018,Krueger_2020,Gittins_2025} for a selection from the extensive literature).
-Each piece of physics of the NS is associated with a family of modes (e.g., composition or entropy gradients \cite{McDermott_1983,Reisenegger_1992,Gaertig_2009,Counsell_2025}, superfluidity \cite{Passamonti_2012,Gualtieri_2014}, the presence of an elastic crust \cite{Vavoulidis_2007,Krueger_2015}, magnetic fields \cite{Passamonti_2014,Gabler_2016}), leading to a very rich phenomenology across both the electromagnetic and the gravitational-wave (GW) spectrum.
+Each piece of physics of the NS is associated with a family of modes (e.g., composition or entropy gradients \cite{McDermott_1983,Reisenegger_1992,Gaertig_2009,Counsell_2025}, superfluidity \cite{Passamonti_2012,Gualtieri_2014}, the presence of an elastic crust \cite{Vavoulidis_2007,Krueger_2015}, and magnetic fields \cite{Passamonti_2014,Gabler_2016}), leading to a very rich phenomenology across both the electromagnetic and the gravitational wave (GW) spectrum.
 Unsurprisingly, the presence of the axion field introduces a new family of modes and also influences the regular fluid modes.

 As a first step, we investigate radial oscillation modes.
 Although usually considered uninformative in NSs, as they do not emit GWs, radial modes have been thoroughly studied in the context of relativistic stars for a wide range of EOSs \cite{Meltzer_1966,Chanmugam_1977,Vaeth_1992,Kokkotas_2001}.
 In the presence of the axion field, which couples to baryonic matter, an additional branch of radial perturbations emerges, damped due to axion emission.
 The behavior is akin to that of the spacetime $w$-modes \cite{Kokkotas_1986,Kokkotas_1992}, with the axion condensate in this context being analogous to the spacetime.

-This novel observational channel suggests that NS oscillations modes could potentially be used to probe the axion properties, paving the way for axion asteroseismology.
+Even though NS radial modes remain difficult to observe, the essential physical mechanisms are expected to carry over to the nonradial mode case.
+This work provides both a foundation and a motivation on which future extensions can be based, suggesting that NS oscillation modes could potentially be used to probe axion properties.

 We organize this paper as follows.
 First, in Sec.~\ref{sec:back}, we review the equilibrium structure of NSs with an axion condensate.
 In Sec.~\ref{sec:radosc}, we introduce the set of equations and boundary conditions describing the radial perturbations of the NS-axion system.
 In Sec. \ref{sec:simple}, we present a simplified model that captures the most relevant physics of the system.
 In Sec.~\ref{sec:res}, we present our results for the oscillation frequencies in a realistic NS, including their division into two families based on their damping timescales, along with a detailed discussion.
 Finally, we conclude with a brief summary in Sec.~\ref{sec:summary}.
 Unless otherwise indicated, throughout the paper we use natural units, in which $\hbar=c=1$.